 (D)(1) When issuing a written recommendation to a patient, the physician shall specify any information required in rules adopted by the board under section 4731.301 of the Revised Code.

 (2) A written recommendation issued to a patient under this section is valid for a period of not more than ninety days.
 The physician may renew the recommendation for not more than three additional periods of not more than ninety days each.
-Thereafter, the physician may issue another recommendation to the patient only upon a physical examination of the patient as described in division (C)(1)(b)(i) of this section.
+Thereafter, the physician may issue another recommendation to the patient only upon an examination of the patient as described in division (C)(1)(b)(i) of this section.

 (E) Annually, the physician shall submit to the state medical board a report that describes the physician's observations regarding the effectiveness of medical marijuana in treating the physician's patients during the year covered by the report.
 When submitting reports, a physician shall not include any information that identifies or would tend to identify any specific patient.